UvaCsl/HemoCell/doc/user_guide/xml_files.rst

 config/constant_defaults.h
 --------------------------

-This file is used to define compile time constants for the hemocell library.
-The hemocell library (in build/hemocell) is used to link all the **case.cpp** files against.
-For example, whenever you want to use hemocell with interior viscosity you must uncomment ``#define INTERIOR_VISCOSITY`` such that it is enabled.
+This file is used to define compile time constants for the HemoCell library.
+The HemoCell library (in build/hemocell) is used to link all the **case.cpp** files against.
+For example, whenever you want to use HemoCell with interior viscosity you must uncomment ``#define INTERIOR_VISCOSITY`` such that it is enabled.
 Below we listed the options present in this file and when you can use them

 * ``SOLIDIFY_MECHANICS`` Used for thrombus formation, relevant examples and source code is not yet available in V2.0
-* ``INTERIOR_VISCOSITY`` Enable if you want to run cases with interior viscosity, adds two vectors to the hemocellparticle class, and thus has a measurable performance impact (don't enable when not needed)
+* ``INTERIOR_VISCOSITY`` Enable if you want to run cases with interior viscosity, adds two vectors to the HemoCellparticle class, and thus has a measurable performance impact (don't enable when not needed)
 * ``HEMOCELL_MATERIAL_INTEGRATION`` Defines how the velocity of the fluid is integrated to the particles.
 Euler [1] or Adams-Bashforth [2].
 See ``src/hemoCellParticle.h`` for implementation details
 * ``DESCRIPTOR`` The collision operator and dimensionality of the underlying lattice boltzmann fluid.
-This collision operator is only used in the palabos part of hemocell, find more information about it on `palabos.org`_.
+This collision operator is only used in the palabos part of HemoCell, find more information about it on `palabos.org`_.
 * ``FORCE_LIMIT`` Limits the force the particles can exert on the fluid field.
   This means that a particle can deform more, but in return the fluid field stays stable.
 The force is in picoNewton.